jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab5.rst

 **Objective:**

+*Configure the backend App Proxy to perform Layer 7 routing.

 *Configure security policy to protect the frontends from manual and automated web attacks.

-*Configure the backend App Proxy to perform Layer 7 routing.

-*Test connectivity and verify security.

-*Review application security events in the XC console.
+*Test connectivity and review application security events in the XC console.

 .. image:: ../images/lab5bizreq.png